 It is commonplace in sports culture today to label a player a ‘bust’ way too early in their career.
 Whether they live in the shadow of an older brother or were a top pick that didn’t have instant success, athletes are plagued with expectations before they even step on the court.
-With a fourth of the NBA season behind us there are a few players who haven’t gotten the credit they deserve.
+With the NBA season approaching fast, there are a few players who haven’t gotten the credit they deserve.
 Here is our list of 12 of the most underrated players in the NBA today.

 Casual NBA fans were mystified when the Clippers awarded Luke Kennard a four-year, $64 million contract extension last December.
 This deal was actually a steal for the Clippers.
 Kennard has knocked down 45% of his three’s while attempting over 6 a game.
 An absolute menace roaming the floor, Kennard is primed to knock down a shot at any second.
 An underrated way that Kennard is used in the Clippers offense is through the pick-and-roll with Paul George.
 The Clippers like to run a set where Kennard sets an on-ball screen for Paul George and either rolls to the free-throw line or out to the perimeter for an open shot.
 Kennard will continue to be an integral part of this Clippers offense, and for good reason.

 After winning two national championships at Villanova as well as the John R. Wooden award, Jalen Brunson’s future in the NBA was blurry.
 Some scouts weren’t sure if he could transition to the playstyle of the NBA.
-Brunson has proved all those doubters wrong, solidifying himself as one of the best sixth men in the league.
+Brunson has proved all those doubters wrong, solidifying himself as one of the points guards in the league.
 Brunson plays an extremely high-iq brand of basketball and relishes the role of floor general.
 Similarly to prime Le'veon Bell, he has a sense of patience on his drives that frankly can’t be taught.
-Brunson’s impact for the Mavericks cannot be understated, as he adds a floor general that will spur the tempo of the game.
+Brunson’s impact for the Knicks cannot be understated, as he adds a floor general that will spur the tempo of the game.
 Brunson was awarded a max contract with the Kicks this summer and is looking to bring them back into playoff contention.

 Everytime it feels like the Spurs are about to be written off, Greg Popovich finds a way to bring them back from the brink.
 After a disappointing few seasons, the Spurs looked to be in rebuild mode.
-Amidst a litter of great young guards, Dejounte Murray stands out as one of the best.
-The Spurs play fast basketball sitting top 10 in the league in pace.
-Murray catalyzes this fast pace, as he is one of the best transition guards in the league.
+Amidst a litter of great young guards, Dejounte Murray stood out as one of the best.
+The Spurs played fast basketball sitting top 10 in the league in pace last season.
+Murray catalyzed that fast pace, as he is one of the best transition guards in the league.
 His three point shooting can be spotty at times, but Murray has shown to be an elite two-level scorer.
 At 6’4” he has great size for a guard while also being quick on his first step.
 Murray was traded to the Atlanta Hawks this offseason and will be paired up with Trae Young in the backcourt.
-Murray does all the right things to help generate W’s for the Spurs, and he will undoubtedly get the clout he deserves soon.
+Murray does all the right things to help generate W’s, and he will undoubtedly get the clout he deserves soon

 Garrison Matthews is most likely a name that isn't familiar to most NBA fans.
 The third year guard for the Rockets should be on everyone's radar.
 Matthews is a constant threat to knock down the deep ball.
 Like the NBA 2K badge ‘deep range deadeye’ Matthews is unfazed by closing out defenders.
 There are stretches when Matthews gets hot and the tape looks eerily similar to that of Klay Thompson on offense.
 Sitting top 20 in the league for TS%, Matthews has earned the title of knockdown shooter.